FardinAhsan146/FardinAhsan146.github.io/index.md

 for i in range(1,16):
     print(f"{'fizz'*(not i % 3)}{'buzz'*(not i % 5)}{str(i)*(i % 3 != 0 and  i % 5 != 0)}")
 ```
+[Joel Grus's implementation](https://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/) is also a good choice.

 ## Research/Publications